bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 -   For _HTTPHeader("Accept-Language"_) and _HTTPHeader("Content-Language"_): can only have values consisting of `0-9`, `A-Z`, `a-z`, space or `*,-.;=`.
 -   For _HTTPHeader("Accept"_) and _HTTPHeader("Content-Type"_): can't contain a _CORS-unsafe request header byte_: `0x00-0x1F` (except for `0x09 (HT)`, which is allowed), `"():<>?@[\]{}`, and `0x7F (DEL)`.
 -   For _HTTPHeader("Content-Type"_): needs to have a MIME type of its parsed value (ignoring parameters) of either `application/x-www-form-urlencoded`, `multipart/form-data`, or `text/plain`.
--   For any header: the value’s length can't be greater than 128.
+-   For any header: the value's length can't be greater than 128.

 #### See also